jimeUWOshkosh/Asterisk/README.txt

           Going to try going 8gb micro SDcard for faster flashing RPi 4B’s USB 3.0 are awesome for backups

-        • Have a backup hardware: RPi, OBi110
+        • Have replacement hardware: RPi, OBi110
         • Have a UPS for 4 outlets
+        • Have the two phone cables marked with tape so they can be swapped easily by another person to eliminate the project

 Either today’s telephone companies are bad or OBi110 has an issue of not always getting the Calling Number from the telephone company.
 Why
     1. OBITRUNK1 is a default phone number in the Asterisk’s whitelist table ** must be alot of folks using the OBi setup **
-    2. “End robocaller, solicitation, and hangup calls with Asterisk & Raspberry Pi” by Bill Bishop posted 4apr2013 : Use only entering a digit to get the phone to ring
+    2. “End robocaller, solicitation, and hangup calls with Asterisk & Raspberry Pi” by Bill Bishop posted 4apr2013 : Uses only entering a digit to get the phone to ring
-    3. Hackaday.io's Alex has a 'Banana Phone Project'. ** His website has been discontinued ** Don't worry, it won't save blank caller IDs ....
+    3. Hackaday.io's Alex has a 'Banana Phone Project'. ** His website has been discontinued ** "Don't worry, it won't save blank caller IDs ...."

 One of my sisters and I get hit by this numerous times a week calling Mom & Dad.
 Increasing the Obi’s “ring delay” to 6000 does Not improve the probability of the issue from not happening.